v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/create-a-custom-sensitive-information-type.md

 - MOE150
 - MET150
 ms.assetid:
-description: "Learn how to create, modify, remove, and test custom sensitive information types for DLP in the graphical users interface in Office 365 Security & Compliance Center.""
+description: "Learn how to create, modify, remove, and test custom sensitive information types for DLP in the graphical users interface in Office 365 Security & Compliance Center."
 ---

 # Create a custom sensitive information type